 Some outdoor enthusiasts might advocate for camping as a refreshing immersion with the great outdoors without the distractions of modern technology.
-However, not everyone is as optimistic about spending a few nights in tent with minimal sleeping space.
-Thankfully, the art of camping is no longer confined to uncomfortably tossing and turning on the earth’s bumpy terrain; it’s complete with pools and playgrounds, free wifi and outdoor fire pits to make the experience enjoyable to everyone—the glamper and the hard-core camper.
+However, not everyone is as optimistic about spending a few nights in tent.
+Thankfully, campgrounds are no longer confined to uncomfortably tossing and turning on the earth’s bumpy terrain; it’s complete with pools and playgrounds, free wi-fi and outdoor fire pits to make the experience enjoyable to everyone from the glamper to the hard-core camper.

 136 Red Gate Farms Trail, Savannah • (912) 272-8028

 Camping in Savanah does not have to mean discomfort in the woods, and taking an RV out to sites such as Red Gate Campground is a camping-friendly alternative to “roughing it.”
 Opened in 2009, Red Gate proudly operates as a family-owned RV park and campground in Savannah just 10 minutes from the Historic District.
-Their 200 acres of land at 136 Red Gate Farms are snuggled within a cozy backyard of Georgia Old Country, making it the perfect spot for RV enthusiasts and classic, tent-devoted campers.
+Their 200 acres of land make it the perfect spot for RV enthusiasts and classic, tent-devoted campers.

 Savannah’s own Old Town Trolleys will even pick up visitors from Red Gate for a tour.
-Families can embrace a natural escape from reality by fishing, playing with Red Gate’s farm animals and old-fashioned horse shoes or going on a horseback trail ride.
+Families can embrace a natural escape by fishing, playing with Red Gate’s farm animals and old-fashioned horse shoes or going on a horseback trail ride.
 For larger RV rigs, Red Gate has over-sized sites as well as an RV Propane and LP Refill.
 With a rustic, red three-bedroom farmhouse, a clubhouse with grills, a pool and a playground, sand volleyball and tetherball, walking and biking trails and fishing lakes, Red Gate delivers on its tagline as “Your oasis of southern charm.”
 Not to mention, it’s one of the sweetest spots for couples to have a romantic southern wedding, with several spaces to say I do and host the reception, including in their rustic red barn.

 52 Diamond Causeway, Savannah • (912) 598-2300